anchore/anchore-charts/stable/enterprise/README.md

 - **Minor Chart Version Change (e.g., v0.1.2 -> v0.2.0)**: Indicates a significant change to the deployment that does not require manual intervention.
 - **Patch Chart Version Change (e.g., v0.1.2 -> v0.1.3)**: Indicates a backwards-compatible bug fix or documentation update.

+### V3.0.x

+- Deploys Anchore Enterprise v5.10.x.
+See the [Release Notes](https://docs.anchore.com/current/docs/releasenotes/5100/) for more information.
+- Feeds service has been removed as a dependency to the enterprise chart.
+Instead, Anchore will use Anchore's hosted Data Service.
+  - If you had any ingress pointing to the feeds service api, that is no longer necessary as it doesn't exist anymore.
+  - A new anchore component (deployment/service) called `datasyncer` has been added to sync with the Anchore hosted Data Service.
+- :warning: **WARNING:** Values file changes necessary:
+  - **The following values will have to be set manually in your values file**:
+    - `anchoreConfig.policy_engine.vulnerabilities.matching.exclude.providers`
+    - `anchoreConfig.policy_engine.vulnerabilities.matching.exclude.package_types`
+  - If you don't want to exclude any providers or package types, you can set them to an empty list. eg:
+    ```
+      anchoreConfig:
+        policy_engine:
+          vulnerabilities:
+            matching:
+              exclude:
+                providers: []
+                package_types: []
+    ```
+  - If you had any drivers disabled in your feeds deployment, you will have to exclude them. eg:
+    ```
+      anchoreConfig:
+        policy_engine:
+          vulnerabilities:
+            matching:
+              exclude:
+                providers: ['nvd', 'github']
+                package_types: ['rpm']
+    ```
+    Refer to the [Anchore docs](https://docs.anchore.com/current/docs/configuration/feeds/feed_configuration/) for the available providers and package_types.
+- The following values were added to the values file to handle the creation or reuse of pull creds and Anchore license secrets:
+  - `useExistingLicenseSecret`: defaults to `true` to be backwards compatible with existing deployments.
+If you are doing a new deployment, you can either set the `license` field for the secret to be created for you or you can create the secret out of band from helm.
+  - `useExistingPullCredSecret`: defaults to `true` to be backwards compatible with existing deployments.
+If you are doing a new deployment, you can either set the `imageCredentials` fields for a secret to be created for you or create the secret out of band from helm.

 ### V2.10.x

 - Deploys Anchore Enterprise v5.9.x.
 See the [Release Notes](https://docs.anchore.com/current/docs/releasenotes/590/) for more information.

 ### V2.9.x